Coronavirus outbreak opportunity for India to expand exports:

 The coronavirus outbreak in China provides an opportunity for India to expand exports, Chief Economic Advisor Krishnamurthy Subramanian said on Wednesday.
 India is one of China's leading trade partners in Asia and has a huge trade deficit with that country.

-"Very hard to say what will manifest.
-However, the outbreak of the coronavirus provides a good opportunity for India to follow an export-driven model," Subramanian said at the Indian Institute of Management-Calcutta.
-The number of fatalities from China's new coronavirus epidemic jumped to 1,110 nationwide on Wednesday after hard- hit Hubei province reported 94 new deaths..
+"It's very hard to say how this will manifest in terms of India's trade relations with China.
+If we go by the experience of SARS (outbreak), India was not affected that much.
+"But, the coronavirus outbreak in China provides a good opportunity to India to expand trade and follow an export-driven model," Subramanian said at the Indian Institute of Management-Calcutta.

+He said China imports a lot of components, parts, assembles and integrates and then exports them.
+"India has been following the same pattern in terms of mobile manufacturing in the country.
+So, if one looks from this perspective, it provides a good opportunity for India," Subramanian said.

+Talking about GDP, Subramanian said the economic survey has projected it to be in the range of 6-6.5 per cent in the next fiscal.
+"This has been done by collating many pieces of evidence using business cycles which prevailed in India," he said, adding, the Union Budget has laid emphasis on rural consumption and capital expenditure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)